Gknightt/Gensys-DMS/README.md

 <p align="center">
 <img src="./auth-server/ui2/public/GenSys_BG.png" />
 </p>
-<h1 align="center">Papermerge DMS</h1>
+<h1 align="center">Gensys DMS</h1>

-Papermerge DMS or simply Papermerge is a open source document management system designed to work with scanned documents (also called digital archives).
-It extracts text from your scans using OCR, indexes them, and prepares them for full text search.
-Papermerge provides the look and feel of modern desktop file browsers.
-It has features like dual panel document browser, drag and drop, tags, hierarchical folders and full text search so that you can efficiently store and organize your documents.
+GenSys DMS is a customized document management system developed from the open-source Papermerge DMS.
+It is designed to efficiently handle scanned documents and digital archives by using OCR (Optical Character Recognition) to extract text, index it, and make it available for full-text search.
+The system provides a modern, user-friendly interface similar to desktop file browsers, with key features such as a dual-panel document browser, drag-and-drop functionality, tagging, hierarchical folders, and advanced search capabilities to help users store and organize documents with ease.

-It supports PDF, TIFF, JPEG and PNG document file formats.
+It supports multiple file formats, including PDF, TIFF, JPEG, and PNG, making it an ideal solution for long-term digital document storage and management.
-Papermerge is perfect tool for long term storage of your documents.

 <p align="center">
 <img src="./artwork/papermerge3-3.png" />